Scientific Knowledge and Scientific Method

 Introduces the nature of scientific method and the grounds of scientific knowledge as expressions of scientific rationality for both science and humanities students.

-1. To give students a knowledge of the nature and basic principles of rational scientific method and knowledge claims.
+1. Demonstrate knowledge of the nature and basic principles of rational scientific method and knowledge claims.

-2. To impart to students the skills required for them to be able to engage in critical assessment of scientific practice and in evaluation of scientific knowledge.
+2. Engage in critical assessment of scientific practice and in evaluation of scientific knowledge.

-3. To enable students to effectively communicate their understanding and to interact effectively so as to problem solve with diverse communal groups.
+3. Effectively communicate their understanding and to interact effectively so as to problem solve with diverse communal groups.

-4. To provide students a critical appreciation of the larger framework of Western science as it has developed in relation to society and within which current science practice operates.
+4. Demonstrate a critical appreciation of the larger framework of Western science as it has developed in relation to society and within which current science practice operates.

 The course covers the nature of rationally valid argument and its application to scientific method as prediction/ explanation, its inadequacy for theory construction and the consequent problems of rational methodology, including induction and statistical inference.